be-dotcom/alx-pre_course/0x01-git/README.md

-My new readme updated
-Selina readme updated
+Selina has updated this readme